- Aerobic Exercise & Strength Training- Does It Help, Hurt Or Cause Overtraining?

-Aerobic Exercise & Strength Training- Does It Help Or Hurt?
+Aerobic Exercise & Strength Training- Does It Help, Hurt Or Cause Overtraining?

 One of the greatest obstacles to the realization of our fullest potential in any field is the idea of convention.
 Convention can heartily sustain the life force of myths and concepts poorly understood by the public at large, even when confronted by volumes of well researched science that contradicts them.
 Nowhere is the hold of convention more pronounced than in the related fields of diet and exercise, where training protocols are often prescribed or implemented based on what is popular or what everyone has traditionally done.
 Not much thought is given to whether the programs are necessarily the best practices for the goals sought.
 The universal recommendation that aerobic exercise needs to be a part of everyone’s strength training regime is a case in point, as volumes of research highlight the negative impact of aerobic exercise on strength training, power development and muscle development.
 Not that there is anything wrong with aerobic and distance training, as it does indeed serve several purposes.
 Its health benefits are many and well documented.
 However, most employ aerobic exercise as a way of reducing body fat, building endurance or improving recovery time.
 All these benefits can be better achieved through other more anaerobic based and time efficient forms of conditioning such as high intensity training [1,2,3,4] and attention to dietary intake.
 More importantly numerous studies have shown that concurrent aerobic exercise can in many cases negatively impact strength and power gains as well as increase the likelihood of overtraining and bring about negative hormonal responses to exercise even when used in relatively small amounts.
 [1, 5,6,7,8] Such findings disqualify aerobics as a universal requirement for everyone, especially those interested in optimizing strength, power and or muscle mass to their fullest potential.
 A group that includes not only athletes whose disciplines require maximum strength and power output but also those seeking the toned, tight and sculpted body and those wishing to increase strength and skeletal muscle as a means of decreasing the motor related decline that comes with aging.